CHSU-CBHP

 Scholarships.com

-$50,000 in CHSU Scholarships Available for the 2023-2024 Academic Year
+$25,000 in CHSU Scholarships Available for the 2024-2025 Academic Year

-loans
+Federal Student loans

 CHSU-MSBS students are eligible to apply for federal student loans including the Direct Unsubsidized Loan and the Graduate PLUS Loan.
 Start the application process by completing a FAFSA online at studentaid.gov.
 The CHSU School Code is 042814.

 In considering student loans, borrowers need to take into account such factors as annual and aggregate loan limits, interest rates, fees, disbursement processes, timing and frequency, deferments such as during the in-school period, and repayment terms.
-Students are encouraged to explore other options to find the best funding options for their needs.
+Students are encouraged to explore opportunities to find the best funding options for their needs.

 federal work study